yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/migrate/live-fall-forward.md

 ## Limitations

-In addition to the Live migration [limitations](../live-migrate/#limitations), following are additional limitations related to the fall-forward feature.
+In addition to the Live migration [limitations](../live-migrate/#limitations), the following additional limitations apply to the fall-forward feature:

-- Fall-forward feature is unsupported with a YugabyteDB cluster running on [YugabyteDB Managed](../../../yugabyte-cloud).
+- Fall-forward is unsupported with a YugabyteDB cluster running on [YugabyteDB Managed](../../../yugabyte-cloud).
 - [SSL Connectivity](../../reference/yb-voyager-cli/#ssl-connectivity) is unsupported for export or streaming events from YugabyteDB during `fall-forward synchronize`.
 - You need to manually disable constraints on the fall-forward database.
 - yb-voyager provides limited datatypes support with YugabyteDB CDC during `fall-forward synchronize` for datatypes such as DECIMAL, and Timestamp.